 - Do one thing better than anyone else.

 I can summarize this book more but I want you to read this book and get most of it.
-It’s one of the best books for those who have lack direction in college.
+For college students who lack direction, this is the best book to read.

 Well, this article is all about books for college students but I would recommend it to all students who want to earn awesome grades whether they study in college or school.

-Here are the 10 steps of earning awesome grades:
+Here are the 10 steps to earning awesome grades:

 - Pay better attention in class